zextras/tech-doc/source/carbonio/_management/backup.rst

 -  Any customizations made to the software (Postfix, Jetty, etc…​)

-For every item managed by Zextras Suite, every variation in its associated metadata is recorded and saved, allowing its restore at a given point in time.
+For every item managed by |product|, every variation in its associated metadata is recorded and saved, allowing its restore at a given point in time.
 In other words, whenever one of the metadata associated with an item changes, a "photograph" of the whole item is